Close Menu

 The difference between single-pole and three-way switches

 Single-pole switches control a light fixture from one location.
-Three-way switches control a light from two separate locations.
+Three-way switches control a light from two separate locations using traveler wires.
 The wiring differs, so identify the type of switch before proceeding.

 How to use a voltage tester to check for electricity